himanibirhade/findNeedles_method/Exercise1_Answers_1.md

 ## Overview

 The `findNeedles` method searches for occurrences of arguments within an input text.
-It counts the occurrences of each argument from the given array within the input text and provides a count for each word.
+It counts the occurrences of each argument from the given array within the input text and provides a count for each argument.

-This method uses a split function to split the input text using the following special characters:
+This method uses a split function to separate the input string data using the following special characters:

 | Special Character | Description |
 |-------------------|-------------|